Skip to Main Content

 Ventfort Hall

 Another Gilded Age “cottage” in the Berkshires, Ventfort Hall was built for Sarah Morgan and her husband George, the sister of robber baron J.P.
 Morgan.
 The building was used as housing for Tanglewood music students, a summer hotel, a ballet summer camp, and community housing for a religious organization.
 It is now home to a Gilded Age museum…and, perhaps, something more.
 Doors on the third floor have been reported to open on their own.
 Reports of unexplained voices (including screaming), the strong and unexplained scent of perfume and cigars, visitors touched by something they cannot see, and the disembodied face of a woman descending the grand staircase round out the evidence to believe restless spirits haunt this home.
 If you wish to visit this haunted mansion in the safety of daylight, it is open daily 10am-4pm for self-guided tours.
-Those wishing to commune with spirits can join a psychic medium on October 8.
-The particularly brave can join ghost tours on October 9 and 30, or a four-hour paranormal investigation on October 8.
-Learn more at gildedage.org, if you dare.
+Those wishing to commune with spirits or who want to join a ghost tour, visit their website to learn about a number of spooky events, if you dare.

 Fall is perfect in the Berkshires.
 During the day, you can experience brilliant foliage, historic architecture, farm to table dining, outstanding cider doughnuts, pumpkin picking, world-class cultural venues, amazing shopping, and so much more.
 As the sun fades and night gathers, don’t let the fun stop there.
 Get out and explore the spookier side of these hills.
 You never know what you might find- a harmless thrill, or something altogether…more.
 We’re sure it will all work out for you, though.
 Scary stories are just stories, after all.
 Aren’t they?